mirfanbaihaqi/LabChallenge_FilteringSortingData/README.md

 # LabChallenge_FilteringSortingData
-This is my lab challenge from course about filtering and sorting data
+This is my lab challenge about filtering and sorting data